 The Company designs, manufactures, and markets recreational performance boats and has two operating and reportable segments: MasterCraft and Hydra-Sports.
 The Company's segments are defined by management's reporting structure, product brands, and distribution channels.
 The MasterCraft product brand consists of recreational performance boats primarily used for water skiing, wakeboarding and wake surfing, and general recreational boating.
 The Company distributes the MasterCraft product brand through its dealer network.
-The Company manufactures Hydra-Sports recreational fishing boats under a contract manufacturing agreement with Hydra-Sports Custom Boats, LLC, an unrelated third party.
+The Company manufactures Hydra-Sports recreational fishing boats under a contract manufacturing agreement, which expires June 30, 2015 with Hydra-Sports Custom Boats, LLC, an unrelated third party.
+The Company has no intention of extending the agreement past June 30, 2015.
 All sales related to the Hydra-Sports brand are to the unrelated third party.
 The Company's chief operating decision maker ("CODM") regularly reviews the operating performance of each product brand including measures of performance based on income from operations.
 The Company considers each of the product brands to be an operating segment and has further concluded that presenting disaggregated information of these two operating segments provides meaningful information as certain economic characteristics are dissimilar as well as the characteristics of the customer base served.
-Sales outside of North America accounted for 9.2% and 12.5% of net sales of the MasterCraft segment for the six months ended December 28, 2014 and December 29, 2013, respectively.
-The company has no significant assets, concentration of sales to individual dealers or countries outside of North America during the six months ended December 28, 2014 and December 29, 2013.
+Sales outside of North America accounted for 9.5% and 12.7% of net sales of the MasterCraft segment for the nine months ended March 29, 2015 and March 30, 2014, respectively.
+The company has no significant assets, concentration of sales to individual dealers or countries outside of North America during the nine months ended March 29, 2015 and March 30, 2014.
 All sales in the Hydra-Sports segment are domestic.